Poland and the death camps

 Some six million Poles died during the Second World War, half of whom were Jews murdered in the forests in the east of the country or the death camps set up after the German occupation of their country.
 By far the largest of these was Auschwitz-Birkenau which was the site of over one million deaths, mainly Jews brought here from all over Europe.
 The smaller, purpose built 'killing' camp of Treblinka where Warsaw's Jews were taken, was said by its commandant SS-Obersturmfuhrer Franz Stangl to be able to murder over 1000 people per hour at its peak.
 With the positioning of the Majdanek camp on the outskirts of Lublin, the Germans made no effort to disguise the killings, its gas chambers and crematorium being plainly visible to passers-by.
 The overarching narrative of the tour is about the shift from Polish Jews to European Jews and the evolution of policy from concentration camps to death camps.

-Today we take a guided tour around Warsaw including the Warsaw Rising monument, '44 Rising Museum, Nozyk Synagogue, and the Jewish Cemetery.
+Guided tour around Warsaw including the Warsaw Rising monument, '44 Rising Museum, Nozyk Synagogue, and the Jewish Cemetery.
 We walk the 'memorial route to the struggle & martyrdom of the Jews' in the site of the former ghetto.

-This morning we drive out to the death camp of Treblinka.
-We continue to the city of Lublin, with its imposing castle/prison which served as a Nazi processing centre.
+Visit the death camp of Treblinka before driving to Lublin, with its castle/prison which served as a Nazi processing centre.
 Check-in to our hotel for one night.

 We travel out to the concentration and death camps of Auschwitz and Birkenau.
 To enter the camp of Auschwitz, one passes under the infamous inscription 'Arbeit Macht Frei' mounted upon its main gate, before visiting the exhibitions in the surviving prison blocks.
 In the afternoon we visit Birkenau, also known as Auschwitz II, the purpose-built camp that had hundreds of barracks and 4 massive gas chambers and functioned as the epicentre of the Holocaust during 1943 and 1944.

-Before WW2, some 70,000 Jews lived in Krakow, mostly in the suburb of Kazimierz.
-We explore this tiny area visiting the Old Synagogue Museum and the recently opened museum in ‘Schindler's Factory’ across the river close to where the wartime Jewish ghetto was.
-In the afternoon, by way of contrast, we visit the awesome 700 year old salt mine at Wieliczka.
-Within its labyrinth of 300km of tunnels we will discover its chapels, underground lakes and museum.
+Before World War Two, some 70,000 Jews lived in Krakow, mostly in the suburb of Kazimierz.
+We explore this tiny area including the Old Synagogue Museum and there will be an opportunity for an optional unaccompanied visit to Oscar Schindler's Factory.
+This afternoon we visit the awesome 700 year old salt mine at Wieliczka, its labyrinth of 300km of tunnels revealing chapels, underground lakes and a museum.